9dots/devBots/lesson_2.md

   + Once the open curly brace has been written, immediately press enter to create the closing curly brace.
 This will also leave a line between the two curly braces to write the instructions.

 **Engage**
+1. Students will create new functions to shorten their code to complete the maze.
+2. Tally how many commands each student had to entered

 Students should save code as 'defining functions'.
 (This code should be separate from their sumo code).